ecr-cluster/ecr-cluster.github.io/content/docs/how-to.md

 > This is a heterogeneous cluster!
 Not all codes can be run on all nodes!
 The
 > nodes `gpu01-gpu08` have AMD-based CPUs, the nodes `mic01-mic02` have INTEL-based
 > CPUs.
 Both are i86 compatible but depending on the level of compiler
-> optimisation your programs may only run one of these two architectures.
+> optimisation your programs may only run on one of these two architectures.
 > Furthermore, your code may or may not expect a certain number or even version
 > of GPU or a MIC to be available.
 If so, you need to make sure that you specify
 > your needs as precisely as possible; otherwise, your code will fail to run or